Skills for Work National 4

 An entry level introduction to the key construction trades.

 Why take this course?

-- Develop an awareness of health and safety issues relevant to a range of activities;
+- Develop an awareness of health and safety issues in construction;

 What you will experience

-Throughout the course you will be offered an opportunity to review and identify how your skills and knowledge are developing, and will be expected to demonstrate:
+Throughout the course you will be offered an opportunity to review and identify how your skills are developing.
+You will be expected to demonstrate:

 - Problem solving skills.

 To achieve the full qualification you must attend regularly and successfully complete all units.
 Assessment will be based on a range of practical activities in real or simulated workplace settings.
 Assessors will observe as you carry out tasks, and you will also complete a self review and a folio.

 There are no formal entry requirements for this course.